awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-audio-only.md

 **To create an audio\-only output \(console\)**

-1. To confirm that MediaConvert supports your input files, consult the input table in [Supported Codecs and Containers for Audio\-Only Outputs](supported-codecs-containers-audio-only.md)\.
+1. To confirm that MediaConvert supports your input files, consult the input table in [Supported codecs and containers for audio\-only outputs](supported-codecs-containers-audio-only.md)\.

-1. Set up your job as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md), but with the following differences:
+1. Set up your job as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md), but with the following differences:
    + Put all of your outputs in a **File** output group, or put all of your outputs in an **HLS** output group\.
    + Remove the **Video** tab in the **Encoding settings** section of your output\.
-   + Choose a supported output container and audio codec from the output table in [Supported Codecs and Containers for Audio\-Only Outputs](supported-codecs-containers-audio-only.md)\.
+   + Choose a supported output container and audio codec from the output table in [Supported codecs and containers for audio\-only outputs](supported-codecs-containers-audio-only.md)\.
    + Include only one group of audio settings per output\.
 That is, don't choose **Add audio** to create an **Audio 2** tab under **Encoding settings**\.

 1. If your outputs are in an **HLS** output group, choose a container for the audio\-only output\.